82nd Airborne Division: Shoulder sleeve and insignia

-World War I
+Actions during World War I

+Training

-Brigadier General William P. Burnham, who had previously commanded the 164th Brigade, led the division during most of its training and its movement to Europe.
-In early April 1918, the division embarked from the ports in Boston, New York and Brooklyn to Liverpool, England, where the division fully assembled by mid-May 1918.
-From there, the division moved to Continental Europe, leaving Southampton and arriving at Le Havre, France, and then moved to the British-held region of Somme on the front lines, where it began sending small numbers of troops and officers to the front lines to gain combat experience.
-On 16 June it moved by rail to Toul, France to take a position on the front lines in the French sector.
-Its soldiers were issued French weapons and equipment to simplify resupply.
+Brigadier General William P. Burnham, who had previously commanded the 164th Brigade, led the division during most of its training and movement to Europe.
+In early April 1918, the division embarked from the ports in Boston, New York City and Brooklyn to Liverpool, England, where the division fully assembled by mid-May 1918.
+From there, the division moved to Continental Europe, leaving Southampton and arriving at Le Havre, France.
+The 82nd Division then moved to the British-controlled sector of the Somme, where it began sending small numbers of troops and officers to the front lines to gain combat experience.
+On 16 June, it moved by rail to the French sector.
 The division was briefly assigned to I Corps before falling under the command of IV Corps until late August.
-It was then moved to the Woëvre front, in the Lagney sector, where it operated with the French 154th Infantry Division.
+It was then moved to the Woëvre front.

-St. Mihiel

-The division relieved the 26th Division on 25 June.
-Though Lagney was considered a defensive sector, the 82nd Division actively patrolled and raided in the region for several weeks, before being relieved by the 89th Division.
-From there it moved to the Marbache sector in mid-August, where it relieved the 2nd Division under the command of the newly formed US First Army.
-There it trained until 12 September, when the division joined the St. Mihiel offensive.